brandur/rhttpserve/README.md

 allows a user to generate and pass around signed URLs for the server that expire after a fixed amount of time.

-This allows files to be shared simply of any rclone remote without having to configure special sharing access for each service.
+This allows files to be shared simply out of any rclone remote without having to configure special sharing access for users on any particular storage service.

 ## Setup